aivaraleksiev/Sticky-notes.com/README.md

 Now you should be able to build and run the project.

 ## Testing
-- Manual testing for now is sufficient.
+- Manual testing using curl and browser for now is sufficient.

 ## Project tracking
 [**Sticky-notes.com project**](https://github.com/aivaraleksiev/Sticky-notes.com/projects/1)